n8n-io/n8n-docs/docs/insight2/data-sources/n8n.md

 # n8n

-Insight can trigger n8n workflows using webhook URLs.
+Insight² can trigger n8n workflows using webhook URLs.
 Please refer [this](https://docs.n8n.io/) to know more about n8n.

 ## Connection